Robert-van-Engelen/PocketAI/readme.md

 will not make the same mistake again!
 The Prisoner gets smarter and smarter, just as you learn to find new ways to catch the Prisoner.

-The goal is to catch the prisoner as many times as possible.
-There are at least fourty different ways to catch the Prisoner.
-Can you get to fourty or more captures?
+The goal is to catch the Prisoner as many times as possible.
+There are at least 40 different ways to catch the Prisoner.
+Can you get to 40 or more captures?

 The game board has 11 positions called Rooms, numbered `0` to `9` and a Prison Cell `:`.
 Room `0` is the Prison Gate from which the Prisoner can escape.